top of page

 Moreover, insofar as I’m unsatisfied, it has more than a little to do with my own issues and is, to some degree, my own fault.
 I’m not as good a writer as I’d like; I’m not as hard a worker as I should be; my original life goals were wildly unreasonable to begin with (as I knew), and in any case I’m still fairly young; if I find it hard to take pleasure in many things, that’s my problem, not yours; whatever malfunctions there might be in my brain chemistry are, again, my own problem, not something general that should interest others.
 As a Marxist, I’m perfectly aware that each of us is situated: our experiences, perceptions, and thoughts emerge from particular conditions, particular economic, social, and psychological conditions that largely determine our discontent.
 It isn’t necessarily life itself that is the problem; it’s the conditions that prevail in any given case.

 Okay, fine.
 But the test is, do these sorts of existentialist thoughts resonate with others?
 If not, then I’m just a freak; if they do, then the particular conditions are to some extent general, perhaps resulting from the nature of capitalist society.
 They seem even more general than that, though, since similar grievances have motivated the lamentations of poets, philosophers, theologians, and others for millennia.
-I do have “my own issues,” but it is plausible to suppose I’m just one of those people in whom the general grievances about the human condition are sharpened, because I had the great good fortune to be born with a pathological sensitivity to the world’s ridiculousness.
-As for the unbecoming and childish nature of whining about “the human condition” (or “the modern condition”), well, can’t we permit ourselves a little bit of whining now and then?
+I do have “my own issues,” but it is plausible to suppose I’m just one of those people in whom the general grievances about the human condition are sharpened, because I had the misfortune to be born with a pathological sensitivity to the world’s ridiculousness.
+As for the unbecoming nature of whining about “the human condition” (or “the modern condition”), well, can’t we permit ourselves a little bit of whining now and then?
 I think we’re entitled to it.

 I’m 40, the age of the midlife crisis.
 I recall the comedian Jim Gaffigan’s joke about being in your 40s: